ibm-cloud-docs/cloud-databases/hosting-models.md

 Shared compute is a flexible multi-tenant offering for dynamic, fine-tuned, and decoupled capacity selections.

 Each database instance receives a deterministic CPU allocation.
 If an instance is provisioned without selecting a CPU amount, Shared Compute automatically allocates a small amount of CPU to your database up to a 2 core max.
-Automatic CPU is provided at a 1:8 ratio of CPU:RAM; therefore, a user with 1 GB RAM receives 1/8th of a CPU; an user with 8 GB RAM receives 1 CPU; and an user with 20 GB RAM receives 2 CPU due to the 2 CPU limit.
+Automatic CPU is provided at a 1:8 ratio of CPU:RAM; therefore, a user with 1 GB RAM receives 1/8th of a CPU; a user with 8 GB RAM receives 1 CPU; and an user with 20 GB RAM receives 2 CPU due to the 2 CPU limit.

 If you have higher performance requirements than 2 CPU, you can easily leverage the flexibility of the Shared model.
 With the ability to select the amount of CPU and RAM resources you receive, performance can be scaled to fit your workload.
 Additionally, if you know that your instance will experience variable demand, use RAM autoscaling to set not only the expected load and duration that would initiate resource scaling, but also the resource and cost limit your database will scale to.

 Due to each service's individual requirements, {{site.data.keyword.databases-for}} has minimums in place for all Shared Compute instances.
-When all instances are transitioned to Shared Compute, we will apply the same minimums to Shared Compute and Isolated Core instances.
-Current multi-tenant instances will not be charged (that is, they will be "grandfathered") for automatic increase actioned by the IBM team up until all grandfathering is removed (see below).
+When all instances are transitioned to Shared Compute, the same minimums to Shared Compute and Isolated Core instances will be applied.
+Current multi-tenant instances will not be charged (that is, they will be "grandfathered") for automatic increase actioned by the IBM team until all grandfathering is removed (see below).
 {: note}

 ## {{site.data.keyword.databases-for}} Isolated Compute